Going abroad can be an extremely rewarding opportunity that can help develop your international skills and connections in today’s global marketplace.

 Want a head start on your research?
 Check out the following organizations for an idea of the types of partnerships Carleton has for international internship opportunities.

-You may also contact Holly Moore, Internship and Global Partnership Coordinator for more information on internship opportunities.
+You may also contact Sarah Sabourin, Internship & Global Partnership Coordinator for more information on internship opportunities.

 Teaching English as a second language abroad can be a very rewarding experience.
 It can also be a great way to test out your interest in teaching, or strengthen your applications for teachers college.
 The amount of education and experience required, and salaries, varies significantly by country.
 Often, a university degree and/or TESL certification is required, along with at least a 1 year commitment.